 Contains 2 USB charge ports and 2 traditional power outlets for charging other devices.
-Surge protection.
-Backup battery.
+Offers surge protection.
+Boasts a backup battery for power outages.
 Easy to set up and change alarms.

 The speaker quality on this alarm clock isn't as good as it could be.
 You can only set 1 alarm at a time.